The Contrary Cook: Beating Diabetes One Bite at a Time

 Chicken Asparagus with Lime

-Chicken with asparagus and lime on a bed of field greens with wild rice.
+Chicken asparagus and lime on a bed of field greens with wild rice.

 Ingredients